stevegt/grid-cli/v2/doc/430-sequence-completion.md

 ### Communication and Messaging

 - **Referential Transparency**: Agents use byte sequences predictably as pure functions.
 - **Dynamic Routing**: The system routes messages to the appropriate agents based on sequence completion ability.
-(At a lower protocol layer, the choice of agent to route to might be determined by promise make/break reputation scores as tracked by agent personal currencies, but this detail is abstracted from the sequence completion layer.)
+- layering: The choice of agent to route to might be determined by promise make/break reputation scores as tracked by agent personal currencies, but this detail is abstracted from the sequence completion layer.

 ### Content-Addressable Storage and Cache Management